mwiecksosa/mwiecksosa.github.io/index.md

 *Works in Progress*
-- Deep conditional independence testing for multimodal time series with transformers (with Aaditya Ramdas).
+- Deep conditional independence testing for multimodal nonstationary time series with transformers (with Aaditya Ramdas).
-- Invariant causal prediction for nonlinear time series and the higher-order generalized covariance measure (with Aaditya Ramdas).
+- Invariant causal prediction for nonstationary nonlinear time series and the higher-order generalized covariance measure (with Aaditya Ramdas).
 - Simulation-based inference through random features (with Cosma Shalizi).
 - Probing lagged covariate use in foundation models for time series forecasting (with Tom Zhang and Chad Schafer).